BobToninho/tonino/src/pages/blog/update-commands.md

 layout: ../../layouts/PostLayout.astro
 ---

+This post is for those of you who want to have their tools always at the last, cutting edge version.
+I tried to put together all the tools that I use daily for my job and for my university studies.
+Hope this benefits not only me.

-For some update commands it is appended a command for inspecting the current state of the tool.
+Quick note: for some update commands I prepend a command to inspect the current state of the tool.
+This is useful especially for package managers.

-## Windows
+## Windows specific

 Update [wsl]: